ganyang0720/SR-YOLO/README.md

 ## Introduction
 This repository is built for:

-SRYOLO-Dataset: A data set for target detection of strawberry
+SR-YOLO-Dataset: A data set for target detection of strawberry

 The data set is in YOLO format.